bilan604/StandardHC/README.md

 source myenv/bin/activate
 ```

--'nohup' indicates where the logs are going to be stored (into a log file named `nohup.out`)
+-`nohup` indicates where the logs are going to be stored (into a log file named `nohup.out`)

--The '&' at the end tells the application to keep running even when the SSH terminal window is closed.
+-The `&` at the end tells the application to keep running even when the SSH terminal window is closed.

 ## Check if the application is running on GCP